Amazon

 Strengths

-Below is a list of the strengths we have identified for the business:
+Below is a list of the key strengths we have identified for the business:

 1. Amazon has a diversified business model with a strong focus on innovation.